 - The first two years handpick off flowers and young fruit not allowing them to develop; this will give the tree increased energy to establish its roots.

-- The third year allow the tree to bear a small crop.
+- The third year allows the tree to bear a small crop.
 Do not allow a limb to become so burdened with fruit that it will bend or break.

 - Freestanding apple trees can be trained in three ways: (1) central leader, (2) modified central leader, and (3) open center.
 Apple trees tend to be naturally vase-shaped having no central leader or a weak central leader but several potential scaffold branches.
 Training an apple tree should begin soon after planting.